ronaldreichmuth/ronaldreichmuth.github.io/_posts/2018-12-15-unittest-python.md

 ```

-how to use your script:
+How to run your testscript:
 ```
 python test_example.py
 ```

-output:
+Produces an output that looks like:
 ```
 test_EchoWithoutPayload (__main__.TestEcho) ... ok